blurrycontour/zuul-gerrit/doc/source/config/project.rst

 example, in a central :term:`config projects <config-project>` as well as in a repo's own ``.zuul.yaml``).
 In this case, all of the project definitions for the relevant branch are combined (the jobs listed in all of the matching definitions will be run).
-If a project definition appears in a :term:`config-project`, it will apply to all branches of the project.
-If it appears in a branch of an :term:`untrusted-project` it will only apply to changes on that branch.
 In the case of an item which does not have a branch (for example, a tag), all of the project definitions will be combined.

 Consider the following project definition::